 Chronic Wasting Disease

 The Michigan Department of Natural Resources (DNR) first identified Chronic Wasting Disease (CWD) in the state's free-ranging deer herd in spring 2015.
-Since the initial infected deer was found, 10 more CWD-positive deer have been discovered.
-As of January 2017, there have been 9 deer found locally in neighboring townships in Ingham and Clinton Counties; the remaining deer have been found in northern Ionia, Kent, and Montcalm Counties.
-Three additional infected deer were found on a captive deer farm in Mecosta County.
+Since the initial infected deer was found, 57 more CWD-positive deer have been discovered.
+As of February 2018, there have been 9 deer found locally in neighboring townships in Ingham and Clinton Counties; the remaining deer have been found in northern Ionia, Kent, and Montcalm Counties.
+Three additional infected deer were found on two separate captive deer farms in Mecosta County.
 The DNR asks for the public's help in reporting deer that are unusually thin and/or exhibiting unusual behavior (i.e. acting tame around humans).
 To report a suspicious looking deer, call 1-800-292-7800 or report the deer online.
-Please also report all deer-vehicle collisions to local police departments or DNR check stations so the deer carcass can be tested for CWD.
+Please also report all deer-vehicle collisions to local police departments or DNR check stations so the deer carcass can be tested for CWD by the DNR.